-2014-2017 SEASON SUMMARY
+2017-2020 SEASON SUMMARY

-The PSR harvest has been variable in both outside and inside waters during this reporting period (2014-2017).
-During this time period, NSEI and SSEI harvest levels fluctuated from 476 round lb to 2,852 round lb (Table 9).
-Black rockfish harvest in SEO has ranged from 8,230-11,434 round lb (harvest in 2014 is confidential) in the directed fishery and 9,031-24,737 round lb in all groundfish, halibut, and salmon troll fisheries between 2014-2017 (Table 10).
-The number of permits fished in the directed black rockfish fishery ranged from one to ten (Table 10) between 2014-2017.
+The PSR harvest has been variable in both outside and inside waters during this reporting period (2017-2020).
+During this time period, NSEI and SSEI harvest levels fluctuated from 200 round lb to 3,109 round lb (Table 9).
+Black rockfish harvest in SEO has ranged from 4,239 to 13,624 round lb in the directed fishery and 15,755-22,481 round lb in all groundfish, halibut, and salmon troll fisheries between 2017 and 2020 (Table 10).
+The number of permits fished in the directed black rockfish fishery ranged from 3 to 10 (Table 10) between 2017 and 2020.

-The total catch of slope rockfishes and thornyheads in NSEI and SSEI has remained low during this reporting period with under 200,000 round lb harvested.
-The highest harvest during this time was in 2015 with 150,065 round lb (Table 11).
+The total catch of slope rockfishes and thornyheads in NSEI and SSEI has remained low during this reporting period with under 150,000 round lb harvested.
+The highest harvest during this time was in 2017 with 140,678 round lb (Table 11).

-Slope rockfish, thornyhead, and PSR bycatch landings in 2018 are expected to be similar to recent annual landings.
-Effort is expected to be similar or increase in the directed black rockfish fishery in 2018 with increased interest.
+Slope rockfish, thornyhead, and PSR bycatch landings in 2021 are expected to be similar to recent annual landings.
+Effort is expected to be similar in the directed black rockfish fishery in 2021.
 Fishing effort may relate to a number of economic factors, including the market value for black rockfish, fuel prices, and dynamics in other fisheries.